 The average weekly schedule is 20 hours of class per week.
-Most music production courses meet on weekdays, four to five days per week, either three hours per day or six hours per day.
-Six hour days start at 9am and finishing at 4pm, with a one hour break for lunch and periodic stretch breaks.
-Three hour days are either from 9am-12pm or 1pm-4pm.
-Many music production courses require students to schedule studio time at Studio West over evenings and weekends for exercises, labs and capstone projects.
+Courses meet on weekdays, four to five days per week, for either three or six hours per day.
+Primary Diploma class modules are scheduled Monday through Friday 9am-12pm and 1pm-4pm with breaks at the midpoint of each module.
+Advanced Diploma class modules are scheduled Monday through Friday at 1pm-4pm and 5pm-8pm with breaks at the midpoint of each module.

+Many courses require students to schedule studio time at Studio West over evenings and weekends for exercises, labs and capstone projects.
 Approximate exercise and lab hours for each course are specified in the class syllabi and are available upon request.
-Occasional field trips may be scheduled during or outside of weekday course time and the occasional course may be offered in an evening format of Monday-Friday 6:00pm to 10:30pm.
+Occasional field trips may be scheduled during or outside of weekday course time.
 Deviations from the regular weekday class format will be noted in the student's quarterly course schedule before each quarter begins.

 TRAC observes all Federal holidays.
 Detailed class schedules vary per Intake and are available in a special section for enrolled student on the Student Portal of our website.
 Schedules are also available in printed format in our admissions office, or by mail or fax upon request, and can be verified by phone during normal business hours.